-Coloration is uniformly glossy black, with red or cream colored accents possible around the chin, throat and sometimes the cheeks.
-Scales for this species are large and smooth.
+This snake's large, smooth scales are uniformly glossy black, with red or cream colored accents possible around the chin, throat and sometimes the cheeks.
 Eastern indigo snakes are nonvenomous.

-Eastern indigo snakes are the longest snakes found in the United States, reaching lengths of 5 to 7 feet (1.5 to two meters), with the record length exceeding 8.5 feet (2.5 meters).
+Eastern indigo snakes are the longest snakes found in the United States, reaching lengths of 5 to 7 feet (1.5 to 2 meters), with the record length exceeding 8.5 feet (2.5 meters).

-Native to the southeastern United States, eastern indigo snakes occur primarily throughout the peninsula of Florida, north to parts of southern Georgia and Alabama, and to the west, occupying a small portion of southeast Mississippi.
-Historical range for indigo snakes extended to South Carolina, but the species is considered very rare or extirpated there as well as throughout most of Alabama and Mississippi, although some reintroductions have made in an attempt at population recovery.
+Native to the southeastern United States, eastern indigo snakes occur primarily throughout the peninsula of Florida into parts of southern Georgia, Alabama and a small portion of southeast Mississippi.
+This snake's historical range extends to South Carolina, but the species is considered very rare or extirpated there and throughout most of Alabama and Mississippi.

-Habitats for eastern indigo snakes include a wide variety of environments, depending upon geographic location and seasonal changes.
-Preferred habitats include pine and scrubby flatwoods, pine rocklands, sandhills, dry prairie, edges of freshwater marshes, agricultural fields and human-altered habitats.
-Temperature changes can require this species to seek shelter; the northern dwelling eastern indigo snakes most often use gopher tortoise burrows for this purpose.
-Hollowed logs or rodent burrows also act as sufficient shelter for individuals living in wetter habitats.
-In central and southern Florida, seeking shelter from cold weather is not necessary, but they may still seek underground refuge in certain circumstances.
+Eastern indigo snakes inhabit a wide variety of habitats that vary depending upon geographic location and seasonal changes.
+Their preferred environment includes pine and scrubby flatwoods, pine rocklands, sandhills, dry prairie, edges of freshwater marshes, agricultural fields and human-altered habitats.
+They sometimes seek shelter underground due to temperature changes.
+Northern-dwelling eastern indigo snakes most often utilize gopher tortoise burrows.
+Hollowed logs or rodent burrows also provide sufficient shelter for snakes in wetter habitats.

 Most of what is known about the breeding habits of eastern indigo snakes reflects information gathered from populations in northern Florida.
 Breeding season runs between November and April, with females laying four to 12 eggs during May or June.
-Young will hatch after three months of incubation, normally between August and September.
-In south-central Florida, breeding will occur from June to January, with egg laying occurring between April and July and hatching taking place from mid-summer to early fall.
-Hatchlings will measure 17 to 24 inches (43 to 61 centimeters) in length.
+Young hatch after three months of incubation, normally between August and September.
+In south-central Florida, breeding occurs from June to January, with egg laying between April and July and hatching from mid-summer to early fall.
+Hatchlings typically measure 17 to 24 inches (43 to 61 centimeters) in length.

 Females have the ability to store sperm and delay fertilization of eggs if necessary.
-A single record exists of a captive individual laying five eggs after being isolated for over four years.
-Additionally, there have been reports of parthenogenetic reproduction, which may question the occurrence of sperm storage for over four years.
+A single record exists of an individual in human care laying five eggs after being isolated for more than four years.
+Additionally, there have been reports of parthenogenetic reproduction, a form of asexual reproduction in which embryos develop without fertilization, which may draw the occurrence of sperm storage for more than four years into question.

 Eastern indigo snakes are diurnal.